You can’t mitigate a risk you don’t know about. Here are eight ways to identify your organization’s potential risks and better prepare to manage them.

 Understanding risk impact and likelihood

 To act on a potential risk, you need a deeper understanding of its potential impact on your organization and its likelihood of occurring.
-A risk’s impact could range from minor operational disruptions to significant financial losses or reputational damage, and the likelihood might vary from a guaranteed frequent occurrence to a very unlikely possibility.
+A risk’s impact could range from minor operational disruptions to significant financial losses or reputational damage, and its likelihood might range from a guaranteed, frequent occurrence to a very unlikely possibility.

-You can figure out these factors in tandem with risk identification and use many of the same strategies, such as interviewing managers or looking through historical data.
+You can identify these factors in tandem with risk identification and use many of the same strategies, such as interviewing managers or reviewing historical data.
 Understanding these two dimensions lets you prioritize your risks effectively, focusing resources on the highest-impact and/or highest-likelihood threats first.

 Fitting risks into a greater context

 Risks do not exist in isolation.
 They interact with each other, your organization, and the broader business environment.
 Understanding these interconnections can help you anticipate how one risk might trigger or exacerbate others, leading to a cascade of issues.
-This dynamic risk perspective allows for developing more comprehensive risk mitigation strategies that address multiple threats simultaneously.
+This dynamic risk perspective enables the development of more comprehensive risk mitigation strategies that address multiple threats simultaneously.

 Additionally, aligning risk identification with your organization’s strategic objectives ensures that risk management efforts support your broader business goals and business resiliency.